Mechanical Keyboard Kit - Lotus 58 - unWired (Pair with dongle)

 unWired vs Wireless - What's the difference?

 unWired means exactly what it sounds like, and what wireless really should mean.
 There simply are no wires to the keyboard, none, no-where, no-how, never.
 Never ever.
-There simply isn't a plug for a cable on the PCB.
+It simply isn't possible to plug it in.
 There is a dongle, however, since without BLE you still need to talk to the computer somehow.
 This builds on what started with the Mitosis keyboard and is very much a modernized version of it.

-unWired is NOT Bluetooth™ BLE, or Tri-Mode.
-Even though the wireless module used is in fact capable of BLE if configured for it, and making the firmware Tri-Mode is quite possible.
-The simple reason is that this would require a more complicated circuit with a larger battery and a connector to plug in and charge, for it to function over a longer period, given BLE's much higher power consumption.
+unWired is NOT Bluetooth™ BLE or Tri-Mode, even though the wireless module used is capable of BLE, if configured for it.
+The simple reason is that this would require a more complicated power circuit with a larger battery and a connector to plug in and charge for it to function over a longer period, given BLE's much higher power consumption.

-The dongle for the Lotus 58 - unWired, can be the bare minimum and quite small like the unWired Mini, if you prefer that option, or it can be hidden in a macro pad with options for an encoder, OLED, and RGB to use as layer indicators, or whatever you fancy like the UnWired Media.
+The dongle for the Lotus 58 - unWired, can be quite small like the unWired Mini if you prefer that option, or it can be hidden in a macro pad with additional options for an encoder, OLED, and RGB to use as layer indicators, or whatever you fancy like the UnWired Media.
 Both powered by an RP2040 Zero, they have more than enough memory and performance for whatever keymap, macro, or other programming you would want to do.

 The dongle means you are using QMK/Vial to map your keyboard, even though QMK has no real support for wireless.
-We simply don't tell the firmware its wireless (Shh! 🤐) The downside is, well, you need a dongle.
-The upside is it's easy, familar and works quite well.
-It also works flawlessly in BIOS etc, where BLE keyboards have obvious issues.
+We simply don't tell the firmware that it is wireless (Shh! 🤐) The downside is, well, you need a dongle.
+The upside is it's easy, familiar, and works quite well.
+It also works flawlessly in BIOS etc, where BLE keyboards simply will not work.

 Lotus 58 - unWired